 Taking a student-centred approach, outcomes may begin with a child engaging positively with an educator and move towards the child discussing their learning and working collaboratively to build their next/overall outcomes.

-We understand that consistency is essential if a child is to build up a positive relationship with learning and re-engage with education.
-We make it our priority to place children with tutors who will remain dedicated to the assignment for the duration of the commission.
+We understand that consistency is essential if a child or young person is to build up a positive relationship with learning and re-engage with education.
+We make it our priority to place learners with tutors and mentors who will remain dedicated to the assignment for the duration of the commission.

 We offer school transition support by tutoring some children away from the home in venues within their community.
 In these cases, we support children for full school days and timetable their tuition in the same way as a school.
 We work hard to locate well-resourced education venues and where we are tutoring more than one child in the same venue, we risk assess the possibility of peer interaction.